 Just because something has a DWR coating does not make it waterproof though, or even water resistant.
 The Prana Halle and Patagonia Quandary pants' coating did little to stop water from saturating through, and all of the fabrics wetted out eventually.
 If you plan on hiking in a wet environment, both a water-resistant pair and a pair of rain pants is the way to go, and you can check out our Women's Rain Jacket Review if you're in the market for that layer as well.

 If you're hiking with a pack on and plan on using a hip belt, then finding a pair with an internal drawstring is a key feature.
-Almost all of the pairs that we tested tended to stretch out during the day and the pressure of a hip belt or backpack can also push your pants down.
+Almost all of the pairs that we tested tended to stretch out during the day (some far more than others) and the pressure of a hip belt or backpack can also push your pants down.
 The drawstring keeps your pants in the right place without you having to use a thick belt, which can be uncomfortable under a hip belt.

 Being able to move your legs in a full range of motion is key, and articulated knees can help you do that, particularly if the material is on the stiff side and not very stretchy.
-This is a must-have for rock climbing pants, and even helpful in hiking pants if you'll be going up steep trails or high-stepping over roots and rocks.
+This feature is a must-have for rock climbing pants, and even helpful in hiking pants if you'll be going up steep trails or high-stepping over roots and rocks.
 Look for seams or what might appear to be the fabric bunching around the knees, which will make your high-steps easier.

 While all clothing offers some degree of protection from the sun's rays, there is a large amount of variability in what can penetrate.
 A plain white cotton shirt lets about 20% of ultraviolet radiation to pass through it, which means that you could still get a sunburn even though you are wearing clothes.
 Many manufacturers are now designing ultraviolet protection factor (UPF) clothing that offers more protection from harmful radiation.
 The ratings let you know how much radiation can penetrate the material: a UPF 25 material lets only 1/25th of the radiation through, or 4%, and a UPF 50 material only 1/50th, or 2%.
 The higher the UPF rating, the better sun protection offered from the clothing layers.

 Whether or not this is necessary depends on a few factors, including your environment and risk factors.
-If you plan on being out on the water, or hiking at elevation and over snow (where UV radiation is reflected back at you), then UPF rated clothing makes sense.
+If you plan on being out on the water, or hiking at elevation and over snow (where UV radiation reflects at you), then UPF rated clothing makes sense.
 Those with fair skin or who burn easily would also do well to wear UPF clothing, and it's a good choice for anyone else who wants to limit their exposure to damaging rays.
 It's also a good option for thru-hikers who might be showering every other week or so.
 As the layers of sunscreen build up and clog your skin, you can start to feel pretty scuzzy.
 A UPF rated long-sleeved shirt and hiking pants can help limit the amount of sunscreen you need to apply (and carry all that way).
 Many of the models that we tested had a rating of 50 or 50+.